Introduction to libraries

 You need to apply different settings, such as versioning or approval, to different sets of files.

-You don’t need to analyze the files together or receive consolidated updates about the files.
+You do not need to analyze the files together or receive consolidated updates about the files.

 You want to provide different sets of options for creating new files, or you want the options on the New menu of a library to appear in a different order.